deroneriksson/python-wsi-preprocessing/docs/index.md

 A fairly unusual feature of whole-slide images is the very large image size.
-For our training data set of 500 images, the width varied from 19,920 pixels to 198,220 pixels, with an average of 101,688 pixels.
+For our training dataset of 500 images, the width varied from 19,920 pixels to 198,220 pixels, with an average of 101,688 pixels.
 The height varied from 13,347 pixels to 256,256 pixels, with an average of 73,154 pixels.
 The image total pixel sizes varied from 369,356,640 to 35,621,634,048 pixels, with an average of